paulkrog/paulkrog.github.io/index.md

 I will start as an Assistant Professor in Computer Science at the [University of Colorado Boulder][cu] in the Fall of 2026.
-I received a PhD from the [University of Illinois][uiuc] in [Computer Science][cs] working with [Madhusudan Parthasarathy][madhu].
+I received a PhD from the [University of Illinois][uiuc] advised by [Madhusudan Parthasarathy][madhu].
 My primary area of research touches programming languages, logic, and formal methods.
 I am also an avid jazz alto saxophone player 🎷.
 Shoot me an email if you'd like to talk about anything below.

 <!-- <h3 id="job">I'm on the faculty job market.</h3> -->